 Longsuffering, or patience, the fourth fruit of the Spirit, is a much needed virtue in a fast-paced, impatient world.

 Mercy is an important dimension of God's character, displayed by our compassion on and forgiveness of those over whom we have power.

 Mercy is a virtue that has gone out of vogue, though it is sometimes admired.
 Jesus, however, places it among the most vital His followers should possess.

-The episode in John 8 of the women caught in adultery offers a stark contrast between the scribes and Pharisees and Jesus Christ in terms of their reactions to sin.
+The episode of the women caught in adultery offers a stark contrast between the scribes and Pharisees and Jesus Christ in terms of their reactions to sin.

-In our interactions with others, it is easy to fall into the traps of judgmentalism, gossip, and unforgiveness.
-John Reid explores a better, more Christian option: mercy.
-It is time for us to overcome our natural, carnal reactions and implement patience and forbearance in our relationships.
+It is easy to fall into the traps of judgmentalism, gossip, and unforgiveness.
+We must overcome our natural reactions and use forbearance in our relationships.

-From the Bible's perspective, patience is far more than simple endurance or longsuffering.
-The patience that God has shown man collectively and individually gives us an example of what true, godly patience is.
-It is this kind of patience that Paul urges us to put on as part of the new man.
+Biblically, patience is far more than simple endurance or longsuffering.
+The patience that God has shown man gives us an example of what true, godly patience is.

 Richard Ritenbaugh, reflecting on the passage, "God repented" or "it repented God," suggesting that God sometimes changes, seemingly contradicting the facet of God that He does not change (James 1:17) presents us a problem when we need . . .